LLotme/vscode-docker/Choosing-Development-Environment.md

 ## Windows Subsystem for Linux

 Windows Subsystem for Linux represents a great choice for container-based service development on Windows.
-We strongly recommend the new [Windows Subsystem for Linux version 2 (WSL 2)](https://docs.microsoft.com/windows/wsl/wsl2-index).
-Docker Desktop for Windows has been updated to work with WSL 2 and it has a graphical setting to enable Docker CLI inside WSL 2 distribution(s):
+[Windows Subsystem for Linux version 2 (WSL 2)](https://docs.microsoft.com/windows/wsl/wsl2-index) is strongly recommended.
+Docker Desktop for Windows has been updated to work with WSL 2 and has a graphical setting to enable Docker CLI inside WSL 2 distribution(s):

 [[images/devenv-enable-docker-wsl2.png|alt=Enable Docker inside WSL 2 distribution]]